michal2229/VulkanPlayground/src/my_new_scene1/README.md

 * AO map,
 * emit map,
 * normal map,
-* reflection map (which is not UV'd).
+* reflection env. map.

+Missing ones:

+* shininess/metalness map,
+* roughness map,
+* emission intensity map.

-Texture maps were baked in Blender + Cycles (low quality so far), models were also created in Blender.
+Texture maps were baked in Blender + Cycles (low quality so far), most models were also created in Blender.

+The plan is to move from static diffuse direct + indirect map into diffuse direct env. map.
+It would be nice to also have env. maps generated from different places.
+Reflection map should be parallax corrected.

 ### Attributions